Aza8P/rails-blogio/README.md

 - User Authentication: Secure user authentication using Devise gem.
 Users can sign up, log in, and log out to access protected routes.
 - Article Management: Create, edit, and delete articles.
 Only authenticated users can perform these actions, and only authors can edit and delete the articles.
 - Article Listing: Display a paginated list of articles on the index page.
 Articles are ordered by creation date, with the most recent articles displayed first.
 - Article Search & Real-time results: Search for articles using the search function.
-The search is performed based on article titles.
 Search results are displayed dynamically without page reload.
 - Article Read Count: Each time an article is viewed, its reading count is incremented.
 The author of the article is displayed on the article show page.
 - Authorization: Restrict access to certain actions based on user authentication.
 Only authenticated users can create, edit, and delete articles.
 - User-specific Articles: Access a list of articles created by the currently logged-in user.
 The "My Articles" page displays articles created by the logged-in user.